chainwayxyz/clementine-cli/docs/deposit.md

 # Depositing to Citrea

-All the available deposit commands can be viewed using `clementine deposit` command.
+All the available deposit commands can be viewed using `clementine deposit --help` command and `clementine deposit <sub-command> --help`.

 1. Get your deposit address, using your EVM address and recovery taproot address